StreamNative CLI Tutorial

 Welcome to StreamNative Cloud!

-snctl config set --namespace <your-org-id>
+snctl config set --organization <your-org-id>

 1. Provision a Serverless Instance